 Vets sell us microchips proclaiming what a wonderful system it is and it is when it works!
-What Vets don’t tell you is that they will not scan all new dogs with owners registering at their practices for microchips because of data protection issues and they don’t have the time to check details of the registered keeper.
+What Vets don’t tell you is that they will not scan all new dogs or cats with owners registering at their practices for microchips because of data protection issues and they don’t have the time to check details of the registered keeper.

 The British Veterinary Association (BVA) said:-

 Stolen and missing dogs may fall through the loop hole of vets not scanning all new patience at registration.
 What this means is that if your dog is stolen and sold on to an unsuspecting new owner when they go to a Vet, the dog will not be scanned because an ‘owner’ is present and consequently you won’t get your dog back home!

 The whole microchipping system in place today is a farce and seriously needs over-hauling if not completely updating, that chance is happening now as legislation is now being looked at, prior to the introduction of ‘compulsory microchipping’ on the 6th April’16.